Residential lease: work to be carried out by the owner (lessor)

 • or the interruption of work undertaken

-• or the termination of the lease, where the work renders the dwelling uninhabitable.
+• or, where the work renders the dwelling uninhabitable, termination of the lease.

-When the lessor does not do the work, the lessee must notify the lessor if damage occurs.
+When the landlord does not do the work for which he is responsible, the tenant must notify the landlord when a damage occurs.

-If the lessor does not take the necessary steps, the lessee must give notice to the lessor to fulfill his obligations.
+If, despite this warning, the landlord does not take the necessary steps, the tenant must demand that he fulfill his obligations.

 Require the owner to make the major repairs that are his responsibility